Soumyadeep765/bbguideBot/README.md

 - `/start` → Begin the guide or resume progress
 - Lessons & tests are delivered step-by-step
 - Scores and progress are automatically saved
+-  `/help` → Get help message with some Commands
+-  Give Final test if user finsihed all lessons.

+-  Webapp to serve user statistics and and global leaderboard

 ---